30 June 2009

 For the first (and possibly only) time, hello, Passenger H here.
 Today I will mostly be discussing that which brings Britain and Asia together, tea.
 Now I will concede that unlike the gorgeous photos Passenger J has been posting my photo looks like smeared peas, however it actually shows the wrapper from a tea bag (green tea obviously).
 Due to my photographic limitations I will have to transcribe the text below:

-JASMINE GREEN TEA
+JASMINE GREEN TEAItalics mine.

 Selected Premium Leaf